-5.3.6.
+5.4.7.
 Image luminance masks

-An image luminance mask isolates an area of the image based on a luminance selection.
-Luminance masks can be very useful for applying natural color adjustments to the shadows, mid-tones, or highlights of the image, without affecting other areas.
+An image luminance mask isolates an area of the image or based on tonal values.
+Some tasks luminance masks are useful for include:

+- Applying natural color adjustments to the shadows, mid-tones, or highlights of the image, without affecting other areas. - Protecting the shadows or highlights of an image from being affected by adjustments. - Removing black or white backgrounds from a layer.